REQUIRED MATERIALS

 - Sew by passing each needle through each hole one by one.

-- Then tighten the stitch well.
+- Then pull the stitch tight.

 Next, sew the zipper onto the leather strip.

 To form a round shape, sew the two ends of the strip together.
 Then, sew the two leather circles edge to edge, wrong sides together with the strip.
-Use sewing clips to help position the leather pieces.
+Use sewing clips to position the leather pieces.

-5. WORK THE SLICES
+5. FINISH THE EDGES

 You are now ready to sew the cat backpack!